iivek/redis-token-rotation/README.md

 <!-- Describe your key features -->
 ## About

-- Made for authorization flows that use internal refresh tokens
-- Implements token generation, validation, rotation and token reuse detection
-- Uses an async Redis client.
+Made for authorization flows that use internal refresh tokens.
+Implements token generation, validation, rotation and token reuse detection, using an async Redis client.

 <!-- Provide instructions on how to install and run your project -->
 ## Installation